BabylooPro/Dark-Mode-Switch-CSS-JS-Example/README.md

-Example dark or light mode switch
-With save data in local storage of navigator
+Example dark or light mode switch with save data in local storage of navigator